mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 #### Table of Contents

-For longer posts you may find it beneficial to include a table of contents navigation.
+For longer posts you may find it beneficial to include a table of contents menu.
 Use `toc: true` to enable it at on specific posts and pages.
-A table of contents menu will be built using `h2` elements on the page.
+A table of contents block will be built using `h2` elements from page's contents.
 This behavior along with some additional customizations can be made within the script tag found in `_layouts/default.html`.

 #### Google AdSense

-To use Google Ads on your site create a Google AdSense account and then add your `ad-client` and `ad-slot` variables to `_config.yml`.
-To show ads on a post/page add `ads: true` to the front matter.
+To use Google Ads on your site create a [Google AdSense account](https://www.google.com/adsense/) and then add your `ad-client` and `ad-slot` variables to `_config.yml`.
+To show ads on a post/page add `ads: true` to the YAML Front Matter.

 <figure>
   <img src="{{ site.url }}/images/google-adsense-responsive.jpg" alt="responsive type">
 </figure>

-Ad type should be **responsive** which will allow the ad size to adapt and change dependent on screen size.
-If you'd like to use a different ad network just edit the appropriate HTML and JavaScript in `_includes/advertising.html`.
+Select **responsive** for ad type, allowing it to display at various sizes.
+If you'd like to use a different ad network just edit the appropriate HTML and JavaScript found in `_includes/advertising.html`.

 #### Disqus Comments

 Create a [Disqus](http://disqus.com) account and change `disqus-shortname` in `_config.yml` to the Disqus *shortname* you just setup.
-To enable commenting on a post, add the following to its front matter:
+To enable commenting on a post, add the following to its YAML Front Matter:

 {% highlight yaml %}
 comments: true